MLML / CSU Marine Science Diving

 - Personal Dive Gear with current annual inspection verification (see list below)

 - Pass a swim test (MUST PASS FIRST DAY - see details below), basic skin and SCUBA skills

 - Commitment to a rugged, challenging and rewarding diving course

 COURSE SIGN UP

 Admission is based on instructor consent.
-Contact either instructor for info.
-The first step is to submit your MLML Diver Application by email to email@example.com.
-Priority is given to MLML and CSU graduate students, then undergraduate students, then outside applicants, but we encourage all to apply.
-Course is offered through SJSU Extension.
-After application is assessed, sign-up details will be provided to those who meet the requirements.
+Once you have submitted the above Google form, please submit your MLML Diver Application by email to firstname.lastname@example.org.
+Please note that priority is given to MLML and CSU graduate students, then undergraduate students, then outside applicants, but we encourage all to apply.
+This course is offered through SJSU Extension.
+After your application is assessed, sign-up details will be provided to those who meet the course requirements.

 All other course paperwork can be found on the page Becoming an AAUS Diver, under Dive Training.
-The first 8 items must be submitted to Diana Steller (firstname.lastname@example.org) by 20 July 2020.
-KEEP A PERSONAL COPY OF ALL PAPERWORK.
+The first 8 items (as ONE PDF document) must be emailed to MLML dive program admin (email@example.com) by 20 July 2020.
+KEEP A PERSONAL COPY OF ALL YOUR PAPERWORK.